Minerva Pool Walking Track in Dharawal National Park

 Waterfall flowing into Minerva Pool

-The rocky areas surrounding the pool are perfect for a picnic or some lazy sunbathing in beautiful natural surroundings.
+The rocky areas around the pool are perfect for a picnic or simply soaking up the sun in this beautiful natural setting.

 Minerva Pool